Our Services

 Helpful Resources

-Sudden tongue biting during sleep in seniors is most often due to bruxism, medication side effects or changes, obstructive sleep apnea, or REM Sleep Behavior Disorder, but it can also be caused by nocturnal seizures or underlying neurological conditions.
+Sudden tongue biting during sleep in seniors is most commonly caused by bruxism (teeth grinding), medication side effects, obstructive sleep apnea, or REM Sleep Behavior Disorder.
+Less commonly, it may signal nocturnal seizures or an underlying neurological condition.

 The good news is that there are several well-known medical explanations for tongue biting during sleep, especially in older adults.
 Some causes are relatively harmless and manageable.
 Others may need medical attention.
 Understanding the possibilities is the first step toward addressing the problem calmly and effectively.